mynaparrot/plugNmeet-recorder/README.md

 **Install recorder**

 1) To download the latest version, check [release page.](https://github.com/mynaparrot/plugNmeet-recorder/releases)
-2) Unzip the recoder.zip file and navigate to the directory from the terminal, then run.
+2) Unzip the recorder.zip file and navigate to the directory from the terminal, then run.

 ```
 cp config_sample.yaml config.yaml
 ```

-4) Change the necessary info inside `config.yaml` file.
-Redis info should be same as `plugnmeet-server` & `main_path` should be same as `plugnmeet-server's` config.yaml `recording_files_path` value.
-If you're planning to use `NFS` then make sure both recorder & plugnmeet server can access that directory.
-Otherwise, user won't be able to download recordings.
-Also make sure that nodejs has write permission to the path.
+4) Change the relevant information in the `config.yaml` file.
+Redis information should be the same as `plugnmeet-server's`.
+The `main_path` value should be same as `recording_files_path` value of `plugnmeet-server`.
+   If you intend to use NFS, ensure that both the recorder and the plugnmeet-server can access this directory.
+   Otherwise, the user will be unable to download recordings.
+Also, ensure that nodejs has write permissions on the path.

 5) Change `join_host` with correct format.
 It should be https url where you've installed `plugNmeet-server` with `plugNmeet-client`.

 6) It's possible to install `plugNmeet-recorder` in multiple server. `plugNmeet-server` will choose appropriate one based on availability.
 In that case change value of `id` inside `config.yaml` file.
 Make sure that value is unique,
    example: `node_01`, `node_02` ...
-You can also change the value of `max_limit` based on capacity of the server.
+You can also set the value of `max_limit` based on the server's capacity.

 7) Start server `npm start`